-ANSES tasked the Working Group (WG) on "Formaldehyde and substitutes", within the Expert Committee (CES) on "Characterisation of substance hazards and toxicity reference values", with carrying out the work to respond to this request.
+ANSES tasked the Working Group (WG) on "Formaldehyde and substitutes", within the Expert Committees (CES) on "Characterisation of substance hazards and toxicity reference values", then on "Health reference values" with carrying out the work to respond to this request.

-The methodological review of the WG, described in this report, was followed-up and presented to the CES on 12 May 2016 and 09 June 2016.
+The methodological review of the WG, described in this report, was followed-up and presented to the CES on "Characterisation of substance hazards and toxicity reference values" on 12 May 2016 and 09 June 2016.